Things to Do in Bali: What This Guide Covers

 How to Get to Bali

 Most international travelers arrive in Bali via Ngurah Rai International Airport (DPS), also known as Denpasar International Airport.
-It is located in the south of the island, between Kuta and Jimbaran, and serves as Baliโs main gateway for both international and domestic flights.
+Located between Kuta and Jimbaran in southern Bali, it serves as the island’s main international gateway and handles the vast majority of both international and domestic arrivals.

-Bali is well connected to major cities across Asia, Australia, and the Middle East, with frequent direct flights from hubs such as Singapore, Kuala Lumpur, Bangkok, Hong Kong, Seoul, Tokyo, Sydney, and Melbourne.
-If you are traveling from Europe or North America, you will usually connect through Southeast Asian hubs like Singapore or Bangkok before continuing on to Bali.
+Bali is well connected to major cities across Asia, Australia, and the Middle East, with frequent direct flights from hubs such as Singapore, Kuala Lumpur, Bangkok, Hong Kong, Seoul, Tokyo, Sydney, Melbourne, and Dubai.
+Travelers arriving from Europe or North America usually connect through larger Southeast Asian hubs such as Singapore, Bangkok, Kuala Lumpur, or Jakarta before continuing on to Bali.

-Domestic flights within Indonesia are also plentiful and affordable.
-Popular routes include Jakarta, Surabaya, Lombok, Labuan Bajo (for Komodo National Park), and Yogyakarta.
-Flying is by far the fastest and most practical way to move between islands in Indonesia, especially for longer distances.
+Domestic flights within Indonesia are also extensive and relatively affordable.
+Popular routes connect Bali with Jakarta, Lombok, Surabaya, Labuan Bajo, Yogyakarta, and Komodo National Park.
+Because Indonesia is spread across thousands of islands, flying is often the fastest and most practical way to move around the country, especially for longer distances.

-After landing at Ngurah Rai International Airport, you will clear immigration and customs in the same terminal.
-The arrival area can feel busy, especially during peak season, but the process is generally efficient.
-Once outside, you will find official airport taxis, ride-hailing pickup points, and hotel transfer drivers waiting in designated zones.
+After landing at Ngurah Rai International Airport, you will pass through immigration and customs before entering the arrivals area.
+The airport can feel busy and slightly chaotic during peak travel periods, but the overall process is usually efficient.
+Outside the terminal, you will find official airport taxis, hotel transfer drivers, and designated pickup areas for ride-hailing services such as Grab and Gojek.

 Where to Stay in Bali